apita1423/disney-quiz-pp2/README.md

 ![Quiz with Mickey Mouse Amusement Park](/assets/images/readme-images/Full%20Screen%20.png)

-- Start of the quiz.
+- Start quiz.

-The user would need to answer the question and the next button should appear after.
+The user would need to answer the first question and the next button should appear after.

 ![Start of the quiz](/assets/images/readme-images/Quiz%20set%20up.png)